Camara helps Georgia rally to beat No. 20 Missouri 80-70

 BIG PICTURE

 Missouri: The Tigers outscored Georgia 21-12 in points off turnovers.
-Missouri couldn’t take advantage of the opportunity to end its first losing streak of the season after dropping 10 spots in the Top 25 and falling to No. 37 in the NCAA’s NET ranking used to pick the NCAA tournament field.
+Missouri couldn’t take advantage of the opportunity to end its first losing streak of the season after falling to No. 37 in the NCAA’s NET ranking used to pick the NCAA tournament field.

 Georgia: Garcia had 13 points.
 Sahvir Wheeler added 12 points.
 Johnson scored each of his 10 points in the second half, including six on free throws. … The Bulldogs recovered following consecutive losses to Top 25 teams Tennessee and Alabama.